percona/k8spg-docs/docs/kubectl.md

 ## Install the Operator and Percona Distribution for PostgreSQL

-The following steps are needed to deploy the Operator and Percona Distribution for PostgreSQL in your Kubernetes environment:
+To deploy the Operator and Percona Distribution for PostgreSQL in your Kubernetes environment, do the following:

-1. Create the Kubernetes namespace for your cluster if needed (for example, let's name it `postgres-operator`):
+1. Create the Kubernetes namespace for your cluster.
+It is a good practice to isolate workloads in Kubernetes by installing the Operator in a custom namespace (for example, let's name it `postgres-operator`):

     ``` {.bash data-prompt="$" }